dgroomes/micronaut-playground/README.md

 ### `server/`

-This is a "Hello World" Micronaut HTTP web server application.
+This is a "Hello World" Micronaut HTTP web server application but with some compression flair.

 See the README in [server/](server/).